 Is it Possible for Anxiety Disorders to Coexist with Other Physical or Mental Disorders?

 It is common for an anxiety disorder to accompany another anxiety disorder, or in some cases depression, eating disorders or substance abuse.
 Anxiety disorders can also coexist with physical disorders.
 In such instances, these disorders will also need to be treated.
-Before undergoing any treatment, it is important to have a thorough medical exam to rule out other possible causes.
+Before undergoing any treatment, it is important to have a thorough medical exam and anxiety test to rule out other possible causes.

 The content of this fact sheet was adapted from material published by the National Institute of Mental Health.

 Peer-Reviewed Published Papers